Veenadhar-10/Virtual-Hand-Cricket/README.md

 ## Features
 ###  Custom Overs Selection ⏱️ :
-You can choose the number of overs you wanted to play .
-Play a short match by selecting less overs .
-Play a long match by selecting higher overs .
-If you dont select anything it will be 1 over match.
+Choose the number of overs you want to play .
+Short matches (1 over) or longer matches (e.g., 5 overs) based on your preference .
+ If no input is provided, it defaults to a 1-over match.

 ### Toss 🪙 :
 You need to select heads/tails in the beginning .
 If you win the toss you have option to decide who does what .
 But if the computer wins the toss you need to do what computer tells you . **REMEMBER THE TOSS IS COMPLETLY FAIR NO BIAS**.